a-tabaza/genai_interview_questions/README.md

 _Note:_ I started by writing up the answers, but realized soon it would be much better to cite references, so I will be doing that from now on.
 Consider this a resource collective of sorts.

+## Preamble
+If you've reached the stage where you're interviewing for Generative AI roles, this will help you a lot.

+If you're just getting started, my one and only piece of advice is:

+    Get comfortable reading papers, because there's so many papers.
+The papers never end.

 ## Table of Contents
 In the original material, the questions are divided into the following chapters:
 1. ~~Road map~~